 Employee Accommodation Process

-- Return the completed Employment Accommodation Request Form and Employee Disability Verification form to DPRC via our secure file upload or bring them with you to your initial appointment.
+- The confidentiality of your information is important to DPRC.
+Upload the completed Employee Disability Verification form to DPRC via our secure file upload or bring them with you to your initial appointment.
 (Please note: you can also use the secure file upload link to submit other documents at any time during your work with DPRC.)
-If you have any questions about or need assistance in completing these forms, please contact the DPRC at email@example.com or 415-338-2472.
+If you have any questions about or need assistance in completing these forms, please contact DPRC at email@example.com or (415) 338-2472.

 - A final reasonable accommodation letter is sent to you and your manager of record.
 If either of you requests it, DPRC will host a meeting to discuss any possible concerns.

 - For more information about the accommodation process for employees, please refer to Human Resources Practice Directive 445

-A disability is any mental or physical impairment that limits a major life activity, i.e. seeing, walking, breathing, etc. Employees requesting employment accommodations due to a disability must meet the criteria and requirements established under the California Fair Employment Housing Act (FEHA) as well as Title I of the Americans with Disabilities Act (ADA) as amended.
+A disability is any mental or physical impairment that limits a major life activity, e.g. seeing, walking, breathing, etc. Employees requesting employment accommodations due to a disability must meet the criteria and requirements established under the California Fair Employment Housing Act (FEHA) as well as Title I of the Americans with Disabilities Act (ADA) as amended.
 The DPRC evaluates how each accommodation request relates to the essential functions of your job, which may include requesting your official position description of record.
 The University reserves the right to make the determination of the reasonableness of any accommodation request.

-Employees who believe an accommodation oversight has occurred, an accommodation has not been provided in a timely manner or who feel they have been denied a requested reasonable accommodation may seek reconsideration through established university policies and procedures.
+Employees who believe an accommodation oversight has occurred, an accommodation has not been provided in a timely manner or who feel they have been denied a requested reasonable accommodation may seek reconsideration through established University policies and procedures.
 Please see existing collective bargaining agreements, Discrimination, Harassment and Retaliation (DHR) procedures and appropriate state and federal enforcement agencies below for more information.

 What if I find that my university approved accommodations are not meeting my needs on the job?